-The second CEPF consolidation grant to WWF has similar goals to the first in that it aims to enhance the integrity of the East Lesser Caucasus corridor by establishing Gnishik Community Managed Sanctuary.
-During the initial investment phase, CEPF made significant investments in the Armenia part of the East Lesser Caucasus corridor, including strengthening the management of two existing nature reserves (Khosrov and Shikahogh), and supporting the establishment of two new protected areas (Arevik National Park and Zangezur Sanctuary).
+The second CEPF consolidation grant to WWF had similar goals to the first, in that it aimed to enhance the integrity of the East Lesser Caucasus corridor by establishing Gnishik Community Managed Sanctuary.
+During the initial investment phase, CEPF made significant investments in the Armenian part of the East Lesser Caucasus corridor, including strengthening the management of two existing nature reserves (Khosrov and Shikahogh), and supporting the establishment of two new protected areas (Arevik National Park and Zangezur Sanctuary).
 To link these investments together, a feasibility assessment was carried out for the establishment of a new protected area within Noravank KBA, called Gnishik.

-The formal gazettal process for a protected area at Gnishik was not completed during the initial investment period, and, consequently, it was the only one of the five sites where CEPF invested in the corridor to lack basic infrastructure and management systems.
+The formal protected area gazettal process for Gnishik was not completed during the initial investment period, and, consequently, it was the only one of the five sites where CEPF invested in the corridor to lack basic infrastructure and management systems.
 Following extensive consultations with the relevant authorities and local communities that use the site for livestock grazing, cultivation and other purposes, it was agreed to pursue a new management model: a community-managed sanctuary.
-The purpose of the consolidation grant is to establish Gnishik as a model community-managed protected area, and thereby reinforce and sustain the results of earlier CEPF investments in the East Lesser Caucasus corridor.
+The purpose of the consolidation grant was to establish Gnishik as a model community-managed protected area, and thereby reinforce and sustain the results of earlier CEPF investments in the East Lesser Caucasus corridor.

 During the first year, the focus of the project was on baseline data collection and community consultations regarding the boundaries, zoning plan and management plan for the protected area.
-During the second year, consultations have continued, complemented by trust-building measures for local communities, and capacity building for the 'Gnishik Intercommunity Nature Protection Fund': a community-based organization that represents the communities on whose land Gnishik is located.
-The intercommunity nature protection fund has played a critical role in the establishment of a community-managed protected area at Gnishik by coordinating external assistance to the local communities.
+During the second year, community consultations continued, complemented by trust-building measures for local communities, and capacity building for the 'Gnishik Intercommunity Nature Protection Fund': a community-based organization that represents the communities on whose land Gnishik is located.
+The intercommunity nature protection fund plays a critical role in coordinating external assistance to the local communities.

-The needs and aspirations of the local communities are set out in a support-zone development plan, which provided a platform for coordinated investment in livelihood support by funding agencies.
-Seed funding for the implementation of the plan was provided by the CEPF grant, and several livelihood activities were implemented over the last 12 months, including promotion of vineyards, apple orchards and bee-keeping through provision of materials and training.
+The needs and aspirations of the local communities were set out in a support-zone development plan, which provided a platform for coordinated investment in livelihood support by funding agencies.
+Seed funding for the implementation of the plan was provided by the CEPF grant, and several livelihood activities were implemented during second year of the project, including promotion of vineyards, apple orchards and beekeeping, through provision of materials and training.
 Because resources were insufficient to reach all community members, priority was given to supporting poorer households in each community.
-These activities were instrumental in building support for the establishment of the protected area, and WWF is actively exploring options to leverage additional support to implement the plan.
+These activities were instrumental in building support for the establishment of the protected area.

-The most significant milestone over the last year was the formal establishment of Gnishik Protected Landscape in June 2013 as a 6,011 hectare community-managed protected area.
+The most significant achievement of the project was the formal declaration of Gnishik Protected Landscape in June 2013 as a 6,011-hectare community-managed protected area.
 Because the protected area follows a community management model, its establishment did not require formal approval by the Armenian government.
 Rather, the local communities themselves agreed to contribute parts of their land to the protected area.
-These decisions are set out in the zoning plan for the protected area, which sub-divides it into a 1,676 hectare core zone and a 4,335 hectare traditional use zone, where activities such as livestock grazing, hay making and herb collection by local people are permitted.
+These decisions were set out in the zoning plan for the protected area, which sub-divided it into a 1,676-hectare core zone and a 4,335-hectare traditional use zone, where activities such as livestock grazing, hay making and herb collection by local people are permitted.
 Ownership of the land remains with the local communities but they have pooled their management rights.
-By designating the area as a protected landscape, the communities have strengthened their ability to exclude game hunting, rock quarrying and other activities by outsiders that were incompatible with conservation of the rich biological values of the site.
+By designating the area as a protected landscape, the communities strengthened their ability to exclude game hunting, rock quarrying and other activities that are incompatible with conservation of the rich biological values of the site.